Earthworks (band): Debut album, early tours (1986–1988)

-Tim Harries replaces Mick Hutton; Dig? album; interruptions (late 1988-1990)
+Tim Harries replaces Mick Hutton; Dig? album; interruptions (late 1988–1990)

 Having given Ballamy some time to mourn and with Mick Hutton having left the band following the American tour, Earthworks reconvened in autumn 1988 with a new bass player, Tim Harries (another former Bates collaborator who’d also played with Steeleye Span).
 As well as double bass, Harries played electric bass guitar and was an accomplished funk player, further emphasising the "electric jazz" aspect of the band.
-This lineup recorded the second Earthworks album Dig? in Cornwall in November.
+This lineup recorded the second Earthworks album, Dig?, in Cornwall in November.
 The album was a far more unified band effort, without the sometimes excessive producer involvement displayed on the debut album.

 In December 1988, Bruford became involved with a rock music project headed by his former Yes colleague Jon Anderson (which soon revealed itself to be the all-but-in-name Yes reunion, Anderson Bruford Wakeman Howe).
 The resulting album and tour took up most of his time for the remaining year, although Earthworks played a 12-date European tour in June.
 Work on a second Anderson Bruford Wakeman Howe album took up most of 1990, especially when the band was drawn into an eight-man Yes reunion.
 By now, Bruford had become disillusioned with his Yes-related work and welcomed the opportunity to escape on two Earthworks tours, one in June and the other in October.

-All Heaven Broke Loose album; further touring (1991-1992)
+All Heaven Broke Loose album; further touring (1991–1992)

-Earthworks reconvened in January 1991 to record their third album All Heaven Broke Loose in Germany, with Bruford and David Torn co-producing.
-The album recording - set against the background of the First Gulf War - was "difficult" (according to Bruford).
+Earthworks reconvened in January 1991 to record their third album, All Heaven Broke Loose, in Germany, with Bruford and David Torn co-producing.
+The album recording—set against the background of the First Gulf War—was "difficult" (according to Bruford).
 The Earthworks situation was not improved by Bruford's involvement with the Yes "Union" tour during the first half of the year, although Earthworks did manage concerts in Europe and Japan in the autumn.
-(Another warning of changes to come had already arrived on the Yes tour with the humiliating breakdown of Bruford's Simmons drumkit onstage at Madison Square Gardens on 15 June, necessitating a quick return to a minimal acoustic kit.)
+(Another warning of changes to come had already arrived on the Yes tour with the humiliating breakdown of Bruford's Simmons drum kit onstage at Madison Square Garden on 15 June, necessitating a quick return to a minimal acoustic kit.)

-On its release All Heaven Broke Loose was greeted as Earthworks' most accomplished album to date.
+On its release, All Heaven Broke Loose was greeted as Earthworks' most accomplished album to date.
 It featured the first appearance of the future Django Bates standard "Candles Still Flicker In Romania's Dark".
-Co-producer Torn's trademark atmospheric looping technique is clearly audible in the introduction of tracks such as Forget-Me-Not and Temple of the Winds.
+Co-producer Torn's trademark atmospheric looping technique is clearly audible in the introduction of tracks such as "Forget-Me-Not" and "Temple of the Winds".
 In early 1992, Earthworks played more dates in Germany.
 Following Bruford's final commitments to the "Union" tour in March, the band reconvened in April and July for the trans-Canada jazz festivals.